 - a) regulate the cross-border movements of legally acquired, personally owned live animals of species listed in the Appendices of CITES in accordance with Resolution Conf.
-10.20; - b) not require export permits or re-export certificates, for personal or household effects which are dead specimens, parts or derivatives of Appendix-II species except: - i) where they have been advised through a Notification from the Secretariat or on the CITES website that the other Party involved in the trade requires such documents; or - ii) for the export and re-export of rhino horn or elephant ivory contained in hunting trophies; or - iii) for the export and re-export of all other hunting trophies unless Parties have entered into bilateral written arrangements for cross-border trade between neighbouring countries that include the required findings in Article IV of the Convention and other means of monitoring trade in hunting trophies, provided that such arrangements have been duly notified to the CITES Secretariat, and with the condition that the specimen at the time of import, export or re-export was worn, carried or included in the hunter's personal baggage; or iviii) for the following, where the quantity exceeds the specified limits:

-- caviar of sturgeon species (Acipenseriformes spp.) -up to a maximum of 125 grams per person whereby the container has to be labelled in accordance with Resolution Conf.
-12.7 (Rev. CoP16); - rainsticks of Cactaceae spp. -up to three specimens per person; - specimens of crocodilian species -up to four specimens per person; - queen conch (Strombus gigas) shells -up to three specimens per person; - seahorses (Hippocampus spp.) -up to four specimens per person; - giant clam (Tridacnidae spp.) shells -up to three specimens, each of which may be one intact shell or two matching halves, not exceeding 3 kg per person; and - specimens of agarwood -up to 1 kg of woodchips, 24 ml of oil and two sets of beads or prayer beads (or two necklaces or bracelets) per person;
+10.20; - b) not require export permits or re-export certificates, for personal or household effects which are dead specimens, parts or derivatives of Appendix-II species except: - i) where they have been advised through a Notification from the Secretariat or on the CITES website that the other Party involved in the trade requires such documents; or - ii) for the export and re-export of rhino horn or elephant ivory contained in hunting trophies; or - iii) for the following, where the quantity exceeds the specified limits: - caviar of sturgeon species (Acipenseriformes spp.) up to a maximum of 125 grams per person whereby the container has to be labelled in accordance with Resolution Conf.
+12.7 (Rev. CoP16); - rainsticks of Cactaceae spp. up to three specimens per person; - specimens of crocodilian species up to four specimens per person; - queen conch (Strombus gigas) shells up to three specimens per person; - seahorses (Hippocampus spp.) up to four specimens per person; - giant clam (Tridacnidae spp.) shells up to three specimens, each of which may be one intact shell or two matching halves, not exceeding 3 kg per person; and - specimens of agarwood up to 1 kg of woodchips, 24 ml of oil and two sets of beads or prayer beads (or two necklaces or bracelets) per person;